I just took a DNA test, turns out I’m 100% not the ethnicities I thought I was my entire life 😂

 The second thing that stood out that my most predominant ethnicity was German.
 I knew my grandpa had German roots, I guess I just never realized how strong his genes would be!
 I went to Germany this past Christmas and absolutely loved it, and now I want to go back.
 I also want to explore more German wines!

 The third thing that stood out to me was all of the African insights.
-So amazing to see!
+It’s important to understand that most Black Americans have no idea where their ancestors came from…whether they were kings and queens before they were sold into slavery, etc. So it was really special to see these results!
 I’ve always wanted to visit Africa, and now I have a huge list of countries to visit that I have a connection to.
 If you’ve ever traveled to Africa, I’d love to get your feedback on the best places to travel!

 Also, how interesting is it that my African ancestors came in and settled in the Carolinas and now I live in the Carolinas?
-It was kind of a full-circle moment for me in a way.
+I knew that the Carolinas were one of the largest slave-trading ports in the US, but I just never made the connection.
+It was kind of a full-circle moment for me in a way…

 My Final Thoughts About Ancestry DNA